tyniaps/week-10-SVG-Logo-Maker-ts/README.md

 4. You will then be presented with a number of questions that you must answer in order for the app to generate your logo.

-5. Finally, your generated logo will be save within the "sample" folder and will be named "logo.svg".
+5. Finally, your generated logo will be saved within the "sample" folder and will be named "logo.svg".

 ## Screenshot